rbowen/presentations/raising_bar_presentations/slides.md

 "Beat", and it regains the audience's attention for a moment.
 Thus the more beats you have, the more time your audience's attention is on you, not on their phone.

+If you change the beat frequently, they will be afraid they'll miss something by looking away.

 ---